felixyz/collector-ruby/README.md

 ## Replace Invoice

 Also returns an instance of `Collector::InvoiceResponse`, but with values for only the following fields: `CorrelationId`, `AvailableReservationAmount`, `TotalAmount`, `InvoiceStatus`.
+This operation does **not** create a new invoice number.

 	new_invoice_row = Collector::InvoiceRow.new(
 		                article_id: 123,